Frequently Asked Questions

 A current DMV checklist for an M1 (Motorcycle/scooter) license can be found by clicking HERE.
 Please make sure to read the checklist carefully and contact your local DMV directly if you have questions.

-The NCMT staff does NOT work for DMV and can only provide estimations on the process.
+The NorCal Moto staff does NOT work for DMV and can only provide estimations on the process.

-Student Status Classifications: 1.
-Passing Student.
-A passing student is one who completes each class session in order and receives an 80% or higher on the Knowledge test and 20 points or lower on the Skills Test.
+1. Passing Student.
+A passing student is one who completes each class session in order and receives an 80% or higher on the Knowledge test and 20 points or lower on the Skills test.

-4. Counseled Out Students.
-A student may be counseled out of class for the following reasons: a.
+a.
 Unsafe.
-Students may be counseled out of the class at any time if they are deemed unsafe to continue in training.
-This determination will be made at the sole discretion of the Instructor.
-A counseled out student may return as a stand-by but must repeat the entire class form the beginning and in order regardless of what point in the class the student is dismissed.
+Students may be dropped from the class at any time if they are deemed unsafe to continue in training.
+This determination will be made at the sole discretion of the Instructor in accordance with CMSP standards.

 b.
 Late arrival.
-Students are required to arrive to riding sessions 15 minutes before the start of each session.
-Sessions will start promptly at the assigned time.
-Any student who is not present at the assigned start time of the class will be considered counseled out and a stand-by student may be given their space in the class.
+Students are required to be on time for all sessions and must arrive to the riding sessions 15 minutes before the start of each session.
+Classroom and riding sessions will start promptly at the assigned time.
+Any student who is not present at the assigned start time of any session will be dropped from the class.

 c.
 Unprepared.
-Students must have all of their proper riding gear (long sleeve shirt, sturdy long pants, sturdy over the ankle footwear, and either street specific motorcycle gloves or 100% leather gloves).
-Students who arrive without proper safety gear will be counseled out.
+Students must have their ID (license, passport, permit, or etc..) all of their proper riding gear (long sleeve shirt, sturdy long pants with no holes/thin spots, sturdy over the ankle footwear, full-fingered street specific motorcycle gloves or 100% leather gloves, helmet [3/4 or full-faced], and face-mask).
+Students who arrive without ID or proper safety gear will be dropped from the class.

-Stand-by Policy.
-Stand-by certificates are good for 6 months from the date issued.
-If the student uses the certificate within 60 days they may return to the class at the point where they left off.
-After 60 days the stand-by student must retake the entire class in order.
-If a stand-by certificate goes unused it may be re-issued for an additional 6 months for a fee of $129.00 provided it is renewed before expiration.
-Stand by certificates are good only for the original student and are non-transferable.
+Stand by policy.
+Stand-by letter is good for 60 days upon purchase.
+If the student uses the letter within 60 days of their original class date, they may return to the class at the point where they left off.
+After 60 days the stand-by student must re-register.
+Stand by letters are good only for the original student and are non-transferable.

-Re-test Policy.
-Re-tests must be completed within 60 days of the originally failed class.
-Skills re-tests are scheduled through the office and given on Saturdays for a fee of $50.00.
-Knowledge test re-tests are free if they are taken with a subsequent class during that classes testing time.
-If a knowledge Test re-test is desired outside of the normal class testing time a $50.00 fee is required.
-Rev. June 2015
+Re-test policy.
+Re-tests for any student that fails must be completed within 60 days of the original class date.
+All re-tests are scheduled through the office; Skills evaluation retests require a fee of $75.00 and knowledge test re-tests are free if they are taken with a subsequent class during that classes testing time.
+If a skills evaluation re-test student wishes to retake any portion of the riding session again, they may purchase a stand by letter for a non-refundable fee of $175.00 to be used within 60 days of the original class date.